joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-12-17-christmas-gift-game.md

 $$ \langle T_n\rangle = 2n + 2\sum\limits_{j=1}^{\frac12(n-1)}\frac{1}{2j+1}. $$

-The sum is much smaller than $n,$ so the waiting time is approximately linear in the number of guests.
+The sum grows sublinearly $n,$ so the waiting time is approximately linear in the number of guests.

 <br>